COVID-19 Information for Bloomington and Monroe County, Indiana

-On July 17, Monroe County issued an order requiring all individuals to wear a face-covering / face mask when in public.
+Monroe County, Indiana requires all individuals to wear a face-covering / face mask when in public.
 For information on this, and other requirements in Monroe County, please click here.

 With proper precautions, it is possible to travel safely.
 To curb your travel anxieties, we’ve compiled the latest safety guidelines, along with a packing list and recommendations on how to protect yourself and others.